By Dr. Mercola

 If you meet the above criteria, you can try to wean off your anti-inflammatory medication and monitor for flare-ups.
 If no flare-ups occur for six months, then discontinue the clindamycin.

 If the improvements are maintained for the next six months, you can then discontinue your Minocin and monitor for recurrences.
 If symptoms should recur, it would be wise to restart the previous antibiotic regimen.

-Evaluation to Determine and Follow RA
+Evaluation to Determine and Follow Rheumatoid Arthritis

 If you have received evaluations and treatment by one or more board certified rheumatologists, you can be very confident that the appropriate evaluation was done.
 Although conventional treatments fail miserably in the long run, the conventional diagnostic approach is typically excellent, and you can start the treatment program discussed above.